 Can anyone get manual therapy?

 During your physiotherapy treatment, you and your therapist will develop the best treatment plan to help you reach your goals.
-Manual therapy may be part of that plan.
+So it may be part of that plan.
 If you have questions about whether it can help you, please contact Westcoast SCI to book a no obligation 15 min video call to speak with one of our team of registered physiotherapists and kinesiologists.

 What is the difference between manual therapy and physical therapy?